mlwalters/mlwalters/README.md

 <h4>I’m currently working on</h4>
 <ul>
   <li><a href="https://github.com//mlwalters/MovieWatchlist" target="_blank">A full-stack movie watchlist web app using C#/.NET5 and SQLServer for the database.</a></li>
-  <li><a href="https://github.com/AKA-Liftoff-Group-2021/Organizely-App" target="_blank">Organizely E-Planner:</a> A responsive and dynamic web application, built with C#/.NET for the back-end and Angular for the front-end to help students manage time and organize tasks, designed with simple but practical features </li>
+  <li><a href="https://github.com/AKA-Liftoff-Group-2021/Organizely-App" target="_blank">Organizely E-Planner:</a> A responsive and dynamic web application, built with C#/.NET for the back-end and Angular 11 for the front-end, using SQLite for the database, to help students manage time and organize tasks, designed with simple but practical features </li>
 </ul>
 <h4>I’m looking to collaborate on</h4> a full stack web app with senior developers who would like to share their knowledge and experience of C#/.NET/JavaScript/SQL/Angular/React with a determined, coachable junior developer who loves learning <em>(cough cough, it's me)</em>
 <br />